Wolfdietrich Schnurre: Military service and return

 Schnurre served in the army of Nazi Germany from 1939 until 1945.
-The exact circumstances of his entry into service are unknown; according to his own version of events, which he recounted in a 1989 interview, he was conscripted into the Reich Labour Service in 1939 and volunteered for the Wehrmacht because he anticipated imminent conscription and was able to choose his branch of service this way.
+The exact circumstances of his entry into service are unknown; Schnurre himself recounted in a 1989 interview that he had been conscripted into the Reich Labour Service in 1939 and volunteered for the Wehrmacht because he anticipated imminent conscription and was able to choose his branch of service this way.

 During his military service, which included postings in Poland, Germany and France, Schnurre was repeatedly arrested and assigned to Strafkompanien.
 The exact reasons for these disciplinary actions are unknown, though at least some of them can be attributed to Schnurre's refusal to comply with the Wehrmacht's prohibition on writing.
 Schnurre unsuccessfully attempted desertion in 1945, and was arrested and sent to a prisoner camp.
 In April 1945, he successfully escaped the camp and fled to Westphalia.
 Schnurre was captured by British troops and briefly imprisoned near Paderborn.
 He had married during the war; the couple had a son who was born in October 1945.

 Following his release from British captivity, Schnurre worked on a farm and later returned to East Berlin in 1946, where he became a trainee at Ullstein Verlag, and wrote as an art, film, and literature critic for publications that had been licensed by the American occupying powers.
-His writing for Western publications led to conflicts with the Soviet authorities in East Berlin, leading to Schnurre moving to West Berlin two years later.
+His writing for Western publications led to conflicts with the Soviet authorities in East Berlin, which prompted a move to West Berlin two years later.